 Before you return your residence card, it is a good idea to make a copy of both the front as well as the back of the card for possible future reference.

 It is important that you leave the Netherlands on time.
-Leaving the Netherlands on time, means that you leave BEFORE your residence permit is no longer valid.
-If your residence permit is no longer valid, you are no longer entitled to stay.
+This means that you have to leave before your residence permit is no longer valid.
+Once your permit expires, you are no longer entitled to stay in the Netherlands.
+Prolonging your stay after your permit expires may result in restrictions to enter Europe in the future.

 If you remain illegally in the Netherlands, the AVIM (police) or Marechaussee can impose a return decision.
 The return decision may state that you have to leave within 4 weeks, but it could also state that you have to leave the Netherlands immediately.
 You can also get an entry ban for Europe.
 This does not apply to EU/EEA citizens and their family members.
 See this link for additional information.